zetmosoma10/promovies/README.md

 # Movies App

-This is a **Frontend App** buit with **React + Typescript + Vite**, then user is able to get and view movies with trailers videos.
+This is a **Frontend App** buit with **React + Typescript + Vite**, user is able to get and view movies with trailer videos.
 Users can also search for movies and filter them by genres and sort them

 ## Features